Natnael-arch/Tsehaye-Assist/Readme.md

 ## Why the confirmation gate matters

-This is the core design decision behind Tsehay Assist: **voice AI proposes, the user disposes.** A visually impaired user relying entirely on an AI's interpretation of their speech needs a safety net — accidentally calling the wrong person, or worse, sending an unintended message, is a real risk with voice-only control.
+This is the core design decision behind Tsehay Assist: **voice AI proposes, the user disposes.** A visually impaired user relying entirely on an AI's interpretation of their speech needs a safety net, accidentally calling the wrong person, or worse, sending an unintended message, is a real risk with voice-only control.
 Every irreversible action (calling, texting) requires the user to physically touch the screen to confirm, after hearing the AI read back exactly what it's about to do.
 Voice gets you 90% of the way there; a deliberate touch closes the loop safely.

 ## Tech stack